 Family programs also help families with their communication skills.
 Often households do not effectively communicate with one another which can lead to misunderstandings and conflicts.
 Better communication skills create a better setting for a healthier family system.
 Communication allows each member to say what they want in life and what they want from other members.
 This communication usually results in family members helping each other to achieve shared goals.

 Appreciations are often included in list-work set at family programs.
 This is when, alongside resentments, each member also writes down what they appreciate in one another.
 Hearing resentments by themselves can feel almost like a personal attack which is not the aim at all.
 By including appreciations it helps to strengthen bonds between family members faster.

-and are highly recommended to make the most of as they are a rare opportunity for the family system to begin to heal in a safe environment.
+Family programs can be found at the majority of in-patient rehab facilities and are highly recommended to make the most of as they are a rare opportunity for the family system to begin to heal in a safe environment.
 Recovery for an addict is much easier when the continuous support and love of a family is felt.

 Everyone can be a part of this treatment program to recover from addiction.
 Only requirement for attending these programs is to better understand the impact of addiction on an addicted person as well as on family members.